 SUMMARY

-In the NOPR, the Commission proposes to incorporate by reference the most recent version of the standards, Version 1.5, promulgated by the Gas Industry Standards Board.
-The Commission also requests comment on the adoption of revised GISB Standard No. 5.3.2 dealing with the timeline for capacity release transactions.
-For the reasons stated below, the Enron Interstate Pipelines support adoption of the proposals set forth in the NOPR; offer comments with respect to the additional question on capacity release nomination timelines raised in the NOPR; and request clarification on the implementation dates for version 1.5 as a whole and for GISB Standard No. 1.3.78, Title Transfer Tracking.
+In the NOPR, the Commission proposes to incorporate by reference the most recent version of the standards, version 1.5, promulgated by the Gas Industry Standards Board.
+The Commission also requests comment on the adoption of revised GISB Standard No. 5.3.2, which addresses the timeline for capacity release transactions.
+For the reasons stated below, the Enron Interstate Pipelines support adoption of the proposals set forth in the NOPR; offer comments with respect to the additional question on the capacity release timeline raised in the NOPR; and request clarification on the implementation dates for version 1.5 as a whole and for the title transfer tracking standards.

 II.